 Pursuant to a Fee Waiver and/or Expense Assumption Agreement for each Portfolio (excluding the Unitary Portfolios), the Advisor has agreed to waive certain fees and in certain instances, assume certain expenses of the Portfolio, as described below.
-The Fee Waiver and/or Expense Assumption Agreement will remain in effect through February 28, 2024, and may only be terminated by the Trust's Board of Trustees prior to that date.
+The Fee Waiver and/or Expense Assumption Agreement will remain in effect through February 28, 2025, and may only be terminated by the Trust's Board of Trustees prior to that date.
 The Fee Waiver and/or Expense Assumption Agreement shall continue in effect from year to year thereafter unless terminated by the Trust or the Advisor.
 With respect to each Fee Waiver and/or Expense Assumption Agreement, prior year waived fees and/or assumed expenses can be recaptured only if the expense ratio following such recapture would be less than the expense cap that was in place when such prior year fees were waived and/or expenses assumed, and less than the current expense cap in place for the Portfolio.
 The Portfolio is not obligated to reimburse the Advisor for fees previously waived or expenses previously assumed by the Advisor more than thirty-six months before the date of such reimbursement.

-The Advisor has contractually agreed to waive all or a portion of its management fee and assume the ordinary operating expenses of each of the Portfolios (excluding the expenses that the Portfolio incurs indirectly through its investment in other investment companies) ("Portfolio Expenses") to the extent necessary to limit the Portfolio Expenses of each Portfolio, on an annualized basis, to the rates listed below as a percentage of the respective Portfolio's average net assets (the "Expense Limitation Amount").
+The Advisor has contractually agreed to waive all or a portion of its management fee and assume the ordinary operating expenses of each of the following Portfolios (excluding the expenses that the Portfolio incurs indirectly through its investment in other investment companies) ("Portfolio Expenses") to the extent necessary to limit the Portfolio Expenses of each Portfolio, on an annualized basis, to the rates listed below as a percentage of the respective Portfolio's average net assets (the "Expense Limitation Amount").
 At any time that the Portfolio Expenses of a Portfolio are less than the Expense Limitation Amount for the Portfolio, the Advisor retains the right to recover any fees previously waived and/or expenses previously assumed to the extent that such recovery will not cause the annualized Portfolio Expenses for such Portfolio to exceed the applicable Expense Limitation Amount identified below.

-Portfolio Expense Limitation Amount

-Dimensional US High Profitability ETF 0.22%

-Dimensional US Large Cap Value ETF 0.22%

-Dimensional US Real Estate ETF 0.19%

-Dimensional US Small Cap Value ETF 0.31%

-Dimensional International Core Equity 2 ETF 0.23%

-Dimensional International Small Cap Value ETF 0.42%

-Dimensional International Small Cap ETF 0.39%

-Dimensional International High Profitability ETF 0.29%

-Dimensional Emerging Markets High Profitability ETF 0.41%

-Dimensional Emerging Markets Value ETF 0.43%

-Dimensional Emerging Markets Core Equity 2 ETF 0.39%

-Dimensional Global Real Estate ETF 0.22%
+Portfolio Expense Limitation Amount Dimensional International Core Equity 2 ETF 0.23% Dimensional International Small Cap Value ETF 0.42% Dimensional International Small Cap ETF 0.39% Dimensional International High Profitability ETF 0.29% Dimensional Emerging Markets High Profitability ETF 0.41% Dimensional Emerging Markets Value ETF 0.43% Dimensional Emerging Markets Core Equity 2 ETF 0.39% Dimensional Global Real Estate ETF 0.22%